vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 6 - Applications, Pkgs and Containers.md

             they’ve enjoyed mainstream adoption only due to Docker, starting in roughly 2014.
             Docker has a standardized way to define the packaging via container **images** and a human-friendly user interface (for example, docker run)
             NOW we also have OCI (open container initiative) containers= immutability - once put together, a configuration cannot be changed.
-Change requires a NEW static congiration; and a new resources (processes) with it
+Change requires a NEW static configuration; and a new resources (processes) with it

     - modern pkg managers